-I grew up in LA with a slight touch of Mexican blood in my family, and a neighbor from Guadalajara named Lupe who taught me about Mexican cooking.
+I grew up in Los Angeles and have a slight touch of Mexican blood in my family, and a neighbor from Guadalajara named Lupe taught me about Mexican cooking.
 It was her guacamole method that my mom picked up and passed to me through culinary osmosis.
 As with most dishes that are passed through generations, this one, I believed for years, was the best.
 Throughout the years, friends and family have supported me in my belief.
-Then, a few years ago a neighbor brought her "best" guacamole to a gathering, and like two girls wearing the same prom dress, it got really awkward.
+Then, a few years ago, a neighbor brought her "best" guacamole to a gathering, and like two girls wearing the same prom dress, it got really awkward.
 Hers might have been better.

 That's when I started thinking a little more openly about guacamole.

 I was talking to my friend Pati Jinich about this issue of "best" or "true" guacamole.
 Pati has a Mexican cooking show on PBS and was born and raised in Mexico City, so she knows a thing or two about guacamole.
 One of the biggest sticking points in the guacamole debate is about citrus.
 I've heard from people who are real purists and believe citrus distracts from the flavor of the avocado, but Pati says, "For me, there is no guacamole without citrus, especially lime.
 Limes and avocados go hand in hand.
 Not only do their flavors marry so beautifully — the lime enhancing the buttery, rich nature of the avocado — but also, the lime helps keep the avocado pulp stay green and fresh."

 As for the heat factor, Pati uses serrano and jalapeño, which I also like.
 "I'd rather add less chile with seeds than more chile without seeds.
 Seeds have the heat but they are also packed with flavor, plus I love the way they crunch."